MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.StorSimple/v1.6.1/Remove-AzureStorSimpleDeviceVolumeContainer.md

 ```

 ### -WaitForComplete
-Indicates that this cmdlet waits for the operation to complete before it returns control to the wps_1 console.
+Indicates that this cmdlet waits for the operation to complete before it returns control to the Windows PowerShell console.

 ```yaml
 Type: SwitchParameter